-18. Risk transfer activity - Do not complete this item if this is the last filing for the nis plan a Lump Sum Windows: If the plan provided one or more Lump Sum Window eligible to elect a lump sum under any such window and the number who rs during the time period described in the instructions, report the number of persons elected a lump sum: (1) Persons eligible to elect lump sum (2) Persons who elected lump sum b Annuity purchases: If, during the time period described in the instructions for whom an annuity was purchased: , the plan purchased annuities for a group of people, report the number of persons (1) Persons not in pay status when annuity was purchased: (2) Persons in pay status when annuity was purchased: 19 Amended filing - Complete this item only if this is an amended filing a If either the first or last day of the premium payment year reported in thi amended, provide the dates that were reported in the original filing: Date premium payment year commenced / / Date premium s amended filing (item 4b(1)) differs from what was reported in the filing that is being payment year ended $//$ . b If the EIN and PN reported in this amended filing (item 4c(1)) are not both the same as what was reported in the filing that is being amended, enter the EIN and PN from the original filing: EIN PN c If the reason for amending the filing is other than reconciling an estimated variable-rate Premium and the total premium reported in this amended filing (item 9) is less than the amount reported in the filing that is being amended, provide an explanation of why an amended filing is necessary: 20 Disaster relief - Complete this item only if this filing is subject to an extended due date per PBGC's disaster relief announcement. a Identifying number of applicable IRS Disaster Relief News Release (e.g., C A-2019-01): b Is the plan administrator's address (i.e., address reported in item 2) in the e disaster area covered by the applicable IRS News Release)? c Complete this item only if item 20b is "No".
-Enter the information below (1) Name (2) Role (3) Address line 1 (4) Address line 2 (5) City (6) State (7) Zip
+18. Risk transfer activity - Do not complete this item if this is the last filing for this plan a Lump Sum Windows: If the plan provided one or more lump sum windows during the prior premium payment year, report the number of participants eligible to elect a lump sum under all such windows and the number of participants who elected a lump sum: (1) Participants not in pay status when lump sum was offered: Eligible to elect lump sum Elected lump sum (2) Participants in pay status when lump sum was offered: Eligible to elect lump sum Elected lump sum b Annuity purchases: If the plan purchased annuities for a group of participant whom an annuity was purchased: s during the prior premium payment ye ar, report the number of participants for (1) Participants not in pay status when annuity was purchased: (2) Participants in pay status when annuity was purchased: 19 Amended filing - Complete this item only if this is an amended filing a If either the first or last day of the premium payment year reported in this a amended, provide the dates that were reported in the original filing: Date premium payment year commenced// Date premium payment year this amended filing (item 4c(1)) are not both t ayment year ended// PN from the original filing: EIN PN c If the reason for amending the filing is other than reconciling an estimated v (item 9) is less than the amount reported in the filing that is being amended 20 Disaster relief - Complete this item only if this filing is subject to an extended d ue date per PBGC's disaster relief annou incement. a Identifying number of applicable IRS Disaster Relief News Release (e.g., CA- 2020-01): b Is the plan administrator's address (i.e., address reported in item 2) in the disaster area covered by the applicable IRS News Release)? 🗌 Yes 🗌 No c Complete this item only if item 20b is "No".
+Enter the information below as it relates to the person affected by the disaster.
+(1) Name (2) Role (3) Address line 1 (4) Address line 2 (5) City(6) State (7) Zip